Local entropy of grayscale image

 figure imshow(J,) title('Result of Entropy Filtering')

 I— Image to be filtered

-Image to be filtered, specified as a numeric array.
+Image to be filtered, specified as a numeric array of any dimension.
+If

-Neighborhood, specified as a multidimensional, logical or numeric array
+Neighborhood, specified as a numeric or logical array containing

 entropyfilt uses the neighborhood

 true(9).
 The center element of the neighborhood is